Bostic: Fed needs to be patient, seek 'greater clarity' on economic risks

 Concerns about ongoing world trade tensions, and how they may be resolved “have dominated the conversations.”

-What Bostic called the “dichotomy” between apparently weakened business sentiment and still strong economic data have created a dilemma for the Fed.
+What Bostic called the “dichotomy” between apparently weakened business sentiment and still strong economic data have created a dilemma.

 Unemployment at a 50 year low and inflation around the Fed’s 2 percent target would argue for possible further interest rate increases.
-Yet both real economy business leaders and financial market investors — Main Street and Wall Street — “indicate heightened uncertainty and concern,” said Bostic, who is not a member of the Fed’s rate setting panel this year.
+Yet both real economy business leaders and financial market investors — Main Street and Wall Street — “indicate heightened uncertainty and concern,” said Bostic.

 After raising rates on a roughly quarterly basis for the past two years, the central bank is expected to slow its pace this year.
-Many investors feel it will not - or should not - raise rates at all.
+Many investors feel it will not, or should not, raise rates at all.

 Bostic said that even as data continue to show good economic performance, growth will slow, and business and market sentiment has taken that to heart.

-“The appropriate response is to be patient in adjusting the stance of policy and to wait for greater clarity about the direction of the economy and the risks to the outlook,” he said.
+“The appropriate response is to be patient in adjusting the stance of policy and to wait for greater clarity,” he said.
 “All the available evidence at the moment points to caution regarding firms’ approach to expansion.
-As long as that caution exists I suspect it will act as a natural governor” on growth.
+As long as that caution exists I suspect it will act as a natural governor” on growth that will require the Fed to do less.

 Reporting by Howard Schneider; Editing by Chizu Nomiyama